Abesuden/Code-Assassin/doc/projectProposal.md

 # Software Engineering Project Proposal

 ### Scenario
+You have been asked to lead a software development team to build a system fulfilling the Statement of Need below.
+You and your team are employees of a software development company, under contract to the Information Technology Services (ITS) of University of North Florida (UNF).
+The project must balance reasonable system cost, development effort, timely delivery, software quality, and functionality.
 - UNF has been using the Oracle stack for the past 10 years
 - Recently they have migrated to the .NET stack
 - In addition, UNF has recently hired 5 new employees